pieterjandesmedt/gamebreaks/content/en/why-how/why.md

 image: Collaboration-amico.svg
 ---

-One of the core building blocks for highly functioning teams is **trust**.
+We believe that **trust** is the key characteristic of high performing teams.

-Trust is built by creating **strong emotional connections** between team members.
-By knowing each other's ins and outs.
-By acknowledging and accepting strengths and weaknesses, and taking up tasks while taking this knowledge into account.
+That this trust is created through **strong emotional connections** between team members.
+Such that they get to know each others ins and outs.
+Learn and accept each others strengths and weaknesses and assign tasks accordingly.

-The easiest way to start building trust?
+The fastest way to built this trust?
 You guessed it: playing games together.

+Games stir up emotions in all of us.
+These **emotions communicate** our inner functioning better than words ever can.
+Or to put it the words of Plato:

+> "You discover more about a person in an hour of play than in a year of conversation."